4 Exercises You Can Do in Your Wheelchair

 Even if you don't have the ability to tackle a full exercise routine — whether because of balance concerns, health issues or lack of full mobility — your body will still benefit from routinely doing exercises in your chair, wheelchair or power wheelchair.
-Exercise improves circulation, muscle tone, flexibility, balance, cardiovascular health and more, including helping to keep you aging in place and helping to reduce falls.
-(Check out these 5 Tips to Help Prevent Falls in the Home) Remember to ALWAYS lock and/or power off your power wheelchair before starting.
+Exercise improves circulation, muscle tone, flexibility, balance, cardiovascular health and more1, including helping to keep you aging in place and helping to reduce falls (also check out our article 5 Tips to Help Prevent Falls in the Home).

 First Things First